Organizing resources

 - Policy set(s)

 Because of the inheritance mechanism, projects are the main organization tool to delegate the configuration and management responsibilities in a multi-tenant setup.
-The two standard project-level permissions that are used to achieve this delegation are:
+The two standard project-level permissions used to achieve this delegation are:

 - Admin - provides full control over the project (including deleting the project).